mtdyzdzd/90016/Sprint_1/S1_Sprint_Showcase.md

 ## Demo Summary

+The Sprint 1 demonstration is framed as a realistic planning scenario: an outreach planner starts from Melbourne Connect, checks selected university buildings and a City of Melbourne library on the interactive map, opens marker details to confirm the destination, and then requests basic directions to the selected location.

-The Sprint 1 demonstration follows the path below on the live WordPress page (**Interactive Campus Map**), exercising all four user stories in sequence.
+The demonstration follows the path below on the live WordPress page (**Interactive Campus Map**), exercising all four user stories in sequence.

 ### Step 1 - Open the Interactive Campus Map page